Top results

 You could follow this up with lessons about how to collect data in the field, and practising these skills.

-Also, ‘walking through’ planned fieldwork activities together with pupils and adult helpers before leaving the classroom ensures that everyone understands the fieldwork aims.
+Also, ‘walking through’ planned geography fieldwork activities together with pupils and adult helpers before leaving the classroom ensures that everyone understands the fieldwork aims.

 Using photographs of the route to the fieldwork venue and place itself can highlight safety issues relating to traffic and other possible hazards.
 Using ‘social stories’ can help children to understand who and what they will see.